BSP Directory |

 What's in it for developers?#

 The BSP project is intended to give developers access to all the resources required to write and modify BSPs for new hardware platforms.
 This includes:

-- Documentation and training material to help you get familiar and be able to modify Neutrino BSPs
+- Documentation and training material to help you get familiar and be able to modify QNX BSPs

 Complete listing and pointers for download of BSPs and drivers available for the QNX Neutrino RTOS: